RenatGilmanov/modular-cartoons/README.rst

 -----------
 Description
 -----------
-This is just a simple set of SVG primitives, required to build simple, but good-looking cartoons.
+This is just a basic set of SVG primitives, required to build simple, but good-looking cartoons.

 Initially created by `AterLeo`_